 2020 ST. PATRICK EVENTS

-Celebrating its 45th anniversary, attendees of Forever Green can expect authentic live entertainment while enjoying the company of fellow enthusiastic Chicagoans at a party they won't forget.
+Celebrating its 45th anniversary, attendees of Forever Green can expect authentic live entertainment while enjoying the company of fellow enthusiastic Chicagoans on Friday, March 6, 2020, from 7 - 11:30 p.m. at Theater on the Lake.
 Entertainment for the evening will include traditional Irish music from the Shannon Rovers Pipe Band, The Chancey Brothers, and much more.
-Proceeds of the event support our two Chicagoland charity partners, The Mulliganeers and The Henry Schueler 41 & 9 Foundation.
-March 6, 2020 7-11:30 at Theater on the Lake.
+Proceeds of the event support our two Chicagoland charity partners: The Mulliganeers and The Henry Schueler 41 & 9 Foundation.

-The St. Paddy’s Day Run, formerly known as the Leprechaun Leap, begins in Lincoln Park on Saturday, March 16, 2019 at 9:30am and ends with Irish music, entertainment, and refreshments throughout the Irish American Heritage Center.
+The St. Paddy’s Day Run, formerly known as the Leprechaun Leap, begins in Lincoln Park on Saturday, March 14, 2020, at 9:30 a.m., and ends with Irish music, entertainment, and refreshments at the Irish American Heritage Center.
 The best costumes get prizes.

 For over 50 years, the Chicago Journeymen Plumbers Union has turned the Chicago River GREEN in honor of St. Patrick’s Day.
 Come and see the river turn a breathtaking green that is identical to the greens of Ireland from where it got its name “The Emerald Isle.”
-The dyeing of the Chicago River begins at 9am the day of the Parade, Saturday, March 14, 2020.
+The dyeing of the Chicago River begins at 9 a.m. on Saturday, March 14, 2020.
 The best place to see the river GREENing is the intersection of Michigan Ave, Wacker Drive and the river.

 The Downtown Chicago Parade begins at noon on Saturday, March 14.
 The parade will start at Balbo and Columbus.
 It will proceed north on Columbus Drive and the viewing stand will be located in front of Buckingham Fountain.
 If you can’t attend, watch the Parade as it is broadcasted LIVE this year by ABC-Channel 7.